ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

 version = "1.6.0"
 ```

 With this, the compiler considers `1.6.0` as the minimum required version when resolving `ballerinax/sql`.
-If there are higher versions available in the Ballerina repositories, then the latest compatible version will be resolved.
+If there are higher versions available in the Ballerina repositories, then, the latest compatible version will be resolved.
 To learn more about updating versions, see [Manage Dependencies] (learn/manage-dependencies/#update-dependency-versions).

 ### Platform dependencies